nTh0rn/nthorn/content/blog/raycaster1.0.md

 #### Raycaster 1.0 demo
 ![idkman](/videos/raycaster1.0/walking_newest.webp)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pictured above is an early version of my ascii-based raycaster for my upcoming ascii-graphics analog horror game (see the post I made about the maze generation [here](https://nthorn.com/blog/mazegen)).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pictured above is an early version of my ascii-based raycaster for my upcoming ascii-graphics analog horror game (see the post I made about the maze generation [here](/blog/mazegen)).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project has been one of my most exhausting yet, as this project has been my foray into C++.

-_**Dear God how I miss literally all other programming languages.**_

 Skip to the end to read my thoughts on C++ as a whole, but in the meantime enjoy these videos showing the phases of development.
 ---
 #### Current (not great) version of glitching and death
 ![idkman](/videos/raycaster1.0/glitch3_and_death.webp)